-Telehealth services must be delivered by an enrolled Medicaid provider acting within their scope-of-practice and license and in accordance with state and federal guidelines, including but not limited to, authorization of prescription medications at both the originating and distant site.

-The Division of Medicaid requires that the audio and video equipment and technology be sufficient enough to provide real-time interactive communications that provide the same information as if the telehealth visit or encounter was performed in-person.
+Providers of telehealth services must be an enrolled Mississippi Medicaid provider acting within their scope-of-practice and license or medical certification or Mississippi Department of Health (MDSH) certification and in accordance with state and federal guidelines, including but not limited to, authorization of prescription medications at both the originating and distant site.
+The Division of Medicaid requires that providers utilize telehealth technology sufficient to provide real-time interactive communications that provide the same information as if the telehealth visit was performed in-person.
+Equipment must also be compliant with all applicable provisions of the Health Insurance Portability and Accountability Act (HIPAA).

 Source: MS Admin.
 Code Title 23, Part 225, Rule.
-1.2B (Accessed Mar.
+1.2B.
+(Accessed Sept.
 2020).

-The Division of Medicaid covers medically necessary telehealth services as a substitution for an in-person visit or encounter for consultations, office visits and/or outpatient visits.
+The Division of Medicaid covers medically necessary telehealth services as a substitution for an in-person visit for consultations, office visits, and/or outpatient visits when all the required medically appropriate criteria is met which aligns with the description of the Current Procedural Terminology (CPT) evaluation and management (E&M) and Healthcare Common Procedure Coding System (HCPCS) guidelines.